HIRC-SNUBH/HIRC_Thyroid2ndCancer/README.md

 License
 =======
-The Iondine131Thyroid2ndCancerRisk package is licensed under Apache License 2.0
+The thyroidCxSPM package is licensed under Apache License 2.0

 Development
 ===========
-Iodine131Thyroid2ndCancerRisk was developed in ATLAS and R Studio.
+thyroidCxSPM was developed in ATLAS and R Studio.

 ### Development status